 4th Glorious Mystery: The Assumption

 Although Ven.
-Pius XII refers carefully to Mary having completed the course of her life, rather than explicitly to her death in the document whereby he declared infallibly the dogma of the Assumption, and Bl.
-John Paul II adverts to Mary’s death in a General Audience in 1997 – as do other saintly writers – we do not have from the Church a definitive or infallible teaching beyond a shadow of a doubt whether Mary died and then was assumed body and soul into heaven at that moment or if she was assumed without dying.
+Pius XII refers carefully to Mary having completed the course of her life, rather than explicitly to her death in the document whereby he declared infallibly the dogma of the Assumption, and St. John Paul II adverts to the end of Mary’s life in a General Audience in 1997 – as do other saintly writers – we do not have from the Church a definitive or infallible teaching beyond a shadow of a doubt whether Mary died and then was assumed body and soul into heaven at that moment or if she was assumed without dying.
 That said, it was certainly fitting that, if her Divine Son tasted death, then she would as well.
 On the other hand, it is possible that in some manner like to perhaps what unfallen man might have been able to do, Mary’s love for God could no longer be contained and went to God by loving choice rather than experiencing the punishment of the Original Sin she did not have.

 Perhaps a good explanation is that Our Blessed Mother, desiring to be like her Son, who did die, chose herself to die though Satan had no hold on her.
 It was fitting that she, the daughter of her Son and disciple of Her Lord, should be as He was.
 So, after a brief interval during which no corruption touched her, her soul and body were reunited in heaven in the presence of God.